Politics and government of the Dutch Republic: Influence

-The framers of the U.S. Constitution were influenced by the Constitution of the Republic of the United Provinces.
+The framers of the U.S. Constitution were influenced by the Constitution of the Republic of the United Provinces, as cited in Federalist No. 20.
 They took from the Dutch Republic the idea of a "sovereign union of sovereign states".
 They also took from the Dutch example the need for political and administrative power to be exercised and interlocked at different levels: local, regional and national.
 The other great example taken from the Dutch was the ability to compromise in order to achieve a goal for the common good.
 However, the Dutch Republic, as cited in the Federalist papers by Hamilton, provided an example to be avoided of not allowing the (Con)Federal national government sufficient power to carry out its duties, collect its revenue, and come to decisions in a timely manner as set down in law.

 In addition, the Act of Abjuration, essentially the declaration of independence of the United Provinces, is strikingly similar to the later American Declaration of Independence, though concrete evidence that the former directly influenced the latter is absent.